- Internet and society

 Border control is a major challenge for security and mobility within the EU.
 FastPass will establish and demonstrate a harmonized, modular approach for Automated Border Control (ABC) gates.

-Participants: Dr Grant Blank, Claudio Calvino, Dr Mark Graham
+Participants: Dr Grant Blank, Claudio Calvino, Professor Mark Graham

 This project combines OxIS and census data to produce the first detailed geographic estimates of Internet use across the UK.